Stones Salvages Point For Man City Against 10-man Arsenal - UrduPoint

 Arsenal played the entire second half a man down after Leandro Trossard was sent off but were seconds away from inflicting City's first home defeat since November 2022.

+"We have that belief we can win any game and never stop fighting," said Stones.

-A draw is enough for City to retake top spot, two points clear of Arsenal in fourth.
+A draw was enough for City to retake top spot, two points clear of Arsenal in fourth.

 Erling Haaland's 100th City goal had given Pep Guardiola's men the perfect start.